jdevfullstack-tutorials/github-desktop-workflow/README.md

 Then the branch will pop up on GitHub.
 I'll review it and make a PR then merge.
 This is a verified commit now.
 This is clean actually.
-When it's not working at the production setup, you can always revert it on GitHub.
+When it's not working at the production setup, I can always revert it on GitHub.

 7. I will switch to master leaving the changes on that branch.
 Then I will fetch again and pull those recent changes.
 Done.
-You have the synced local project from GitHub.
-Start working on code again.
+I now have the synced local project from GitHub.
+I start the next task.